 - Kodi (Android only)

-If watching Amazon video is a priority, you should consider buying a Fire TV Stick instead.
+If watching Amazon video is a priority in the meantime, you should consider buying a Fire TV Stick instead.

 One of the limitations with a Chromecast is that it’s designed for streaming video from the internet, but it’s not easy to stream video you have stored locally.
 For example, if you have a library of videos, films or TV shows on a NAS, there’s no easy way to watch these on a Chromecast.
 And that’s where’s Plex comes in.